DataSnowman/datasciencee2e/README.md

 We utilize the notebook item in the Data Science experience to demonstrate various Fabric capabilities.
 The notebooks are available as Jupyter notebook files that can be imported to your Fabric-enabled workspace.

 1. Download your notebook(s).
-Make sure to download the files by cloning the GitHub Repo
+If you have not already done so in the Prereqs section make sure to download the files by cloning the GitHub Repo

 ```
 git clone https://github.com/DataSnowman/datasciencee2e.git